blast-project/CoreBundle/README.md

 #### Using Sonata Project extensions

-If needed, you can easly use the LibrinfoCoreBundle in combination with other bundles from the Sonata Project, for instance :
+If needed, you can easly use the BlastCoreBundle in combination with other bundles from the Sonata Project, for instance :

 * [sonata-project/intl-bundle](https://sonata-project.org/bundles/intl/master/doc/index.html)
 * [sonata-project/notification-bundle](https://sonata-project.org/bundles/notification/master/doc/index.html)